 Los Angeles Dental Implant Cost in 2026

-A single dental implant in Los Angeles averages $4,500 in 2026 (implant, abutment and crown), typically $3,128-$6,300.
-That is about 7% above the US average ($4,200) but roughly 22% below the California state average ($5,733), which the Bay Area inflates.
+A single dental implant in Los Angeles averages $4,500 in 2026 (implant, abutment and crown), with the final price depending on the clinic, the implant brand and whether a bone graft is needed.
+That is in line with the US average ($4,507) but roughly 22% below the California state average ($5,733), which the Bay Area inflates.
 With 567 clinics competing, written quotes vary widely — shopping around routinely beats $4,500.

 Estimate your Los Angeles implant cost